Stabilizer Rigidity in Irreducible Group Actions: Introduction

-Recently, Creutz~\cite{creutz2013stabilizers} proved this result independently, using a different approach.
+Recently, Creutz~\cite{creutz2013stabilizers} proved Corollary~\ref{thm:stuck-zimmer} independently, using a different approach.
 In the same paper he also generalizes Bader-Shalom's theorem to the case that $G_1$ has property (T) and both $G_1$ and $G_2$ are simple.

 Creutz and Peterson~\cite{creutz2013stabilizers-of-ergodic} prove similar rigidity results for irreducible lattices and commensurators of lattices in semi-simple Lie groups, and also for product groups with the Howe-Moore property and property (T).